schrodinger.application.jaguar.qrnn.temp_opt module¶

 Finds a local minimizer of the scalar function

-in the interval x1 < xopt < x2 using Brent’s method.
-(Seebrent
+funcin the interval x1 < xopt < x2 using Brent’s method.
+(Seebrentfor auto-bracketing.)- 1

 Forsythe, G.E., M. A. Malcolm, and C. B. Moler.
 “Computer Methods for Mathematical Computations.”
 Prentice-Hall Series in Automatic Computation 259 (1977).